THE FORD PRESIDENCY

 - 2. Congress eventually went along with a partial ban

-- despite the fact that Reagan disapproved - fearing a communist takeover
+- despite the fact that Reagan disapproved - fearing a

 - d.
 1979 - resigned